 Godzilla: The Series had a Kaiju liberation group called S.C.A.L.E.
 (Servants of Creatures Arriving Late to Earth) that believed kaiju and other mutants to be the future of evolution and try to free all the monsters from Monster Island.
 Their leader was so devoted, she was even willing to let the creatures eat her.

-A subtle version is used on King of the Hill, Bobby accidentally knocks out a whooping crane while on a snipe hunt; while trying to secretly bury it, they are harassed by not only an unnamed animal rights group but a park ranger as well.
-Later, while try to bury it in a field, the animal rights "hippies" chase them off decrying them as murders while tearing down plant life and stepping on a bird's nest, crushing several eggs.
+A subtle version is used on King of the Hill, Bobby accidentally knocks out a whooping crane while on a snipe hunt; while trying to secretly bury it, they are harassed by not only an unnamed animal rights group, but a park ranger as well.
+Later, while trying to bury it in a field, the animal rights "hippies" chase them off, decrying them as murderers, while tearing down plant life and stepping on a bird's nest, crushing several eggs.

 In one episode of Harvey Birdman, Attorney at Law, the People's Animal Freedom Front liberates Magilla Gorilla from Peeble's Pet Shop (running over a dog in the process).
 By the end of the show, they've dumped the obnoxious ape out in the woods somewhere after suffering through many, manypuns.